hazae41/mc-kutils/README.md

 }
 ```

-Warning: do not use TimeUnit.MILLISECONDS with Bukkit
+Warning: the default unit is ticks, even on BungeeCord

 Warning: never use TimeUnit.NANOSECONDS and TimeUnit.MICROSECONDS

+Warning 2: do not use TimeUnit.MILLISECONDS with Bukkit

 ### Plugin updates checker